 Optimizing outcomes for children with chronic disease

-Impact of physical and social environment on outcomes in cystic fibrosis and other respiratory disease
+Impact of physical and social environment on outcomes in cystic fibrosis, asthma and other respiratory disease

 Impact of treatment variation on outcome in childhood chronic disease